 Programs You Should Know About

-There are colleges with special programs and special scholarships and you need to familiarize yourself with what is available!
+If you are an athlete, artist or performer, you have additional requirements necessary in the application process.
+Additionally, there are colleges with special programs and special scholarships and you need to familiarize yourself with what is available!
 Here are a few special things families should know:

 Western Undergraduate Exchange (WUE) -

 Run by the Western Interstate Commission for Higher Education (WICHE), WUE is basically a scholarship program.
 The Western Undergraduate Exchange (WUE) is an agreement among WICHE’s 16 member states and territories, through which 160+ participating public colleges and universities provide steep nonresident tuition savings for Western students.

 Through WUE, eligible students can choose from hundreds of undergraduate programs outside their home state, and pay no more than 150 percent of that institution’s resident tuition rate.

 Since full nonresident college-tuition rates may exceed 300 percent of resident rates, WUE increases affordable higher-education choices for students, and minimizes the adverse impacts of student loan debt.
 Learn more about the great opportunities available: https://www.wiche.edu/tuition-savings/wue/

 Colleges That Change Lives - CTCL